An Indian, Greek, and Peruvian walk into a bar… and order an amazingly healthy meal 😉

 We caught the travel bug years ago and have been fortunate to experience many of the healthiest cuisines in the world.
 Together we have traveled to over thirty countries and Alex has traveled to over fifty.

-We love discovering the healthiest cuisines and learning about the healthiest cultures.
-In this article, we’ve compiled a list of the food and eating habits of five countries that represent the best of the best.
+We love discovering the healthiest cuisines and learning about the healthiest food cultures.
+In this article, we’ve compiled a list of the food and eating habits of eight countries that represent the best of the best.

 So, let’s learn about the diets of the healthiest cultures in the world.